NikashS/RabbitHole/README.md

 ## Inspiration

-My internship this summer is in React.JS, so I wanted to throw together a simple and visually appealing web application to learn some basic concepts!
 I love wasting my time down rabbit holes browsing through Wikipedia articles, and I wanted to build a nice UI to accompany that process!

 ## What it does